 Fideicomiso – also known as a Trust.
 Is an instrument in which the deed to a property for a foreigner buying a property in Mexico.
 It is held by a trust bank.
 It is a requirement for all foreigners to purchase property within Mexico’s restricted zone.
 The trust bank holds the deed to the property with the owner having the right to enjoy, purchase or sell the property.
 These trusts are for a period of 50 years and are renewable and transferable.

 Fideicomiso Fee – an annual fee charged by the trustee bank to maintain the Fideicomiso or bank trust.

 Fideicomiso Setup Fee – the fee that is charged to set up a bank trust.

 Fiduciario – the financial institution that facilitates and holds the trust (Fideicomiso) for foreigners to own property inside the restricted zone in Mexico.

-Fixed Rate Mortgage – is a mortgage where the interest rate and the term of the loan is set for the life of the loan.
+Fixed Rate Mortgage – is a mortgage where the interest rate and the term of the loan are set for the life of the loan.

 Foreclosure – the repossession of a home and/or property by a lender in the event of the borrower defaults on the loan.

 Hacienda – the former name for Mexican IRS, currently known as SAT.